Selling Information in Competitive Environments: Incentive Compatibility and Participation

-In particular, the dominant strategy for each player in the absence of any signal about $\theta$ is to play the action corresponding to the most likely state under the prior.
-For such a strategy,
+In a game satisfying \Cref{ass:ext}, the dominant strategy for each buyer in the absence of any signal about $\theta$ is to play the action corresponding to the most likely state under the prior.
+By construction, this is the correct action with probability

-Hence, the characterization of obedience in \Cref{lemm:char} below states that following their recommended action makes the players more likely to be correct than if they were simply basing their action on the common prior.
+The characterization of obedience in \Cref{lemm:char} below requires that following the recommended action makes a buyer more likely to be correct than if choosing an action under the common prior.